dwhiffing/fury/content/nato/no/navy/body.md

 [**Kobben
 Class**](https://en.wikipedia.org/wiki/Kobben-class_submarine): These
-submarines were also built in Germany as the Type 207 class and were an improved version of the Type 205.
+submarines were also built in Germany as the Type 207 class and were an improved version of the Type 205 used by Germany and Denmark.
 In total 15 boats were delivered to Norway between 1964 and 1967.
-Due to age, accidents and decommissioning, 8 remain in service at the start of Northern Fury.
+Due to age, accidents and decommissioning, only 8 remain in service at the start of Northern Fury.

 | Class  | Pennant | Ship     | Location      | Status | Remarks |
 | ------ | ------- | -------- | ------------- | ------ | ------- |